About Newborn Screening The Recommended Uniform Screening Panel

 The Committee and the Secretary work together to create the Recommended Uniform Screening Panel, or RUSP.
-The RUSP is a list of conditions, including 34 core conditions and 26 secondary conditions, which the Committee recommends every baby should be screened for.
+The RUSP is a list of conditions, including 35 core conditions and 26 secondary conditions, which the Committee recommends every baby should be screened for.
 The RUSP recommendation is not a law, but it serves as a helpful guide for the states.
 After consulting the RUSP, each state chooses which conditions it will include in their newborn screening program.
-You can view the RUSP on the SACHDNC website here.
-To see which conditions your state screens for, see our Find a Condition page.
+You can view the RUSP on the ACHDNC website here.
+To see which conditions your state screens for, see our Your State page or view our interactive map.

 Core conditions are the conditions that newborn screening is specifically designed to identify.
 A condition on the newborn screening panel is classified as a “core condition” if

 - There is a specific and sensitive test available to detect it

 - The health outcomes of the condition are well understood